pponsv/mirnov_viewer/README.md

 #### Python:

-Install the requirements via `pur`:
+Install the requirements using the provided 'Makefile' and 'requirements.txt'.
+This creates a virtual environment in 'env/' and installs all required packages.

 ```
-pip install pur
-pur -r requirements.txt
+make configure
 ```

 #### TJII library

 The python package to access the TJII library needs to be compiled with gfortran.
-The easiest way is using the provided makefile:
+The easiest way is using the provided makefile.
+This is done automatically in the previous step, but can be repeated if needed using:

 ```
 make build
 ```

+Note that this step requires numpy and does _not_ use the virtual environment that we just created.

 ## Running